dptech-corp/dflow/README.md

 ## Interface layer
 ### Python OP
-Python OP is a kind of OP template defined in the form of Python class.
-As Python is a weak typed language, we impose strict type checking to OPs to alleviate ambiguity and unexpected behaviors.
+Python `OP` is a kind of OP template defined in the form of Python class.
+As Python is a weak typed language, we impose strict type checking to `OP`s to alleviate ambiguity and unexpected behaviors.

-The structure of the inputs and outputs of a OP is defined in the static methods `get_input_sign` and `get_output_sign`, which return a `OPIOSign` object (basically a dictionary mapping from the name of a parameter or an artifact to its sign).
+The structure of the inputs and outputs of a `OP` is defined in the static methods `get_input_sign` and `get_output_sign`, which return a `OPIOSign` object (basically a dictionary mapping from the name of a parameter or an artifact to its sign).
 For a parameter, its sign is its type, such as str, float, list, etc. For an artifact, its sign must be an instance of `Artifact`. `Artifact` receives the type of the path variable as the constructor argument, which is supposed to be one of `str`, `pathlib.Path`, `typing.Set[str]`, `typing.Set[pathlib.Path]`, `typing.List[str]`, `typing.List[pathlib.Path]`.
+If a `OP` returns a list of path as an artifact, dflow not only collects files or directories in the returned list of path, and package them in an artifact, but also records their relative path in the artifact.
+Thus dflow can unpack the artifact to a list of path again before passing to the next `OP`.
+When no file or directory exists, dflow regards it as `None`.

-The execution of the OP is defined in the `execute` method.
-The `execute` method receives a OPIO object as input and outputs a OPIO object.
-OPIO is basically a dictionary mapping from the name of a parameter/artifact to its value/path.
+The execution of the `OP` is defined in the `execute` method.
+The `execute` method receives a `OPIO` object as input and outputs a `OPIO` object. `OPIO` is basically a dictionary mapping from the name of a parameter/artifact to its value/path.
 The type of the parameter value or the artifact path should be in accord with that declared in the sign.
 Type checking is implemented before and after the ` execute` method.
 Since argo only accept string as parameter value, dflow encodes all parameters to json (except for string type parameters) before passing to argo, and decodes parameters from argo.

+Use `PythonOPTemplate` to convert a `OP` to Python script OP template.

-## Quick start
+# Quick Start
-### Prepare Kubernetes cluster
+## Prepare Kubernetes cluster
 Firstly, you'll need a Kubernetes cluster.
 For quick tests, you can set up a [Minikube](https://minikube.sigs.k8s.io) on your PC.
-### Install argo workflows
+## Install argo workflows
 To get started quickly, you can use the quick start manifest which will install Argo Workflow as well as some commonly used components:
 ```
 kubectl create ns argo